RanitManik/JavaScript-SuperSimpeDev-Docs/Writerside/topics/page_06.md

 Continuing from exercise 6d, let's say the discount is only available if it is not a holiday.
 Create a
 variable: `const isHoliday = true;`.
-Update the code so that in order to get a discount, people must meet the age requirement and it is also not a holiday.
+Update the code so that in order to get a discount, people must meet the age requirement, and it is also not a holiday.
 Note: && has a higher priority than || so you may need to use brackets () to control which code gets done first.
 Try changing the value of isHoliday to display different messages.

 **Exercise 6f:**